Darren Aronofsky reflects on traveling with Bourdain

-(CNN) — This essay has been edited for grammar and punctuation only.

-I was asked to share some thoughts on my time with Tony in Madagascar and Bhutan.
+(CNN) — I was asked to share some thoughts on my time with Tony in Madagascar and Bhutan.
 I've been staring at a blank page for days.
 His death is incomprehensible.
 I don't know how to process him being gone.

 I do remember how easily words flowed from him.
 He made it seem so effortless.
 He was a poet of life.
 So I'll let that inspire whatever flows now.